Joe Uecker

-Joe Uecker (born November 27, 1954) is a former Republican member of the Ohio Senate, representing the 14th District from 2013 to 2019.
+Joe Uecker (born November 27, 1954) is a former Republican member of the Ohio Senate, who represented the 14th District from 2013 to 2019.
 He formerly served in the Ohio House of Representatives from 2005 to 2012.

 Career

 Uecker worked in law enforcement for the City of Deer Park, Clermont County Sheriff's Office, and the City of Montgomery before parlaying his management degree into the private sector in 1988.
 He also co-owned a private business for three years.
 Uecker worked as the Administrator of the Clermont County Engineer's Office from 1993 until 2004 and was also a Miami Township Trustee from 1990 until 2004.